K3RM1T-CYBER/RSAEncryption-Decryption/readme.md

-This program enables message encryption with the AES encryption method.
+This program enables message encryption with the RSA encryption method.